mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 level it is safe to leave it and deal with something else but some problems like fires must be fully dealt with or may start to escalate again.

-The difficulty of most damage control checks is Average (8+), with DM- if the problem is Serious and DM-4 if it is Severe.
+The difficulty of most damage control checks is Average (8+), with DM-if the problem is Serious and DM-4 if it is Severe.
 A Trivial problem gives DM+4 if a roll is necessary at all; the Referee may rule that Trivial problems can be fixed by anyone making the effort.